09 Jan 2020

 While communication is key in any workplace, it’s particularly important in a dental practice.
 You’ll be required to speak to patients in person and over the phone on a daily basis, whether it be describing dental care instructions or answering questions about billing and insurance.
 You’ll also be responsible for administrative duties such as recording patient details and maintaining patient records, where strong written communication skills are a must.

-As one of the most diverse roles in a dentistry practice, dental assistants have a long list of responsibilities.
+As one of the most diverse roles in a dentistry practice, Dental Assistathave a long list of responsibilities.
 You’ll be required to help with dental procedures and administrative duties, so you’ll have to be a pro at juggling multiple tasks under pressure.

-While formal training isn’t a requirement to be a dental assistant in Australia, vocational training is highly recommended to increase your job prospects in this competitive industry.
+While formal training isn’t a requirement to be a Dental Assistant in Australia, vocational training is highly recommended to increase your job prospects in this competitive industry.
+If you want to be the best at what you do and stand out during a job search, you will need the right qualification.